 In early 1995, the vision was to bring Christians of different denominations and backgrounds together for a one-night prayer service.
 On September 29, 1995, Executive Director Brian Jenkins along with the Zion Prayer Band of Ardmore held an all night worship and prayer service from 10:00 PM till 4:00 AM.

-The service was based around the theme of Gideon from the 6th & 7th Chapter of the Book Of Judges who God chose 300 men for Gideon to fight against the war of the Midianites.
+The service was based around the theme of Gideon from the 6th & 7th Chapters of the Book Of Judges whom God chose 300 men for Gideon to fight against the war of the Midianites.
 That night 300 Christians came together, unconcerned of their separate ways they practiced their faith; but focused on the commonality they had in Christ, and their desire to pray for the needs of others.

 But You Considered Me

-It was Father’s Day 1996.Brian and Shandai had just come out from seeing a play at the Merriam Theater in Philadelphia.There he was, Mr. Jones, he called himself.A dark skin man with long hair that had not been combed for a while.
-For a shirt he wrapped a torn blanket half way around him exposing his skin that stretched across his meatless ribs.
-His pants were stained and to hold them up was a rope that he had found.
+It was Father’s Day 1996, at the exit of the Merriam Theater in Philadelphia; Mr. Jones, a dark skinned man stood outside of the theater as people walked by.
+He had long locks that had not been combed for some time.
+For a shirt he wore a torn blanket, wrapped halfway around him, exposing his meatless ribs.
+His pants were stained and held up by a rope he had found.